Dragon-Born/paqet/README.md

 `paqet` is designed for specific scenarios where standard VPN or SSH tunnels may be insufficient.
 Its primary use cases include bypassing firewalls that detect standard handshake protocols by using custom packet structures, network security research for penetration testing and data exfiltration, and evading kernel-level connection tracking for monitoring avoidance.

-While `paqet` includes built-in encryption via KCP, it is more complex to configure than general-purpose VPN solutions.
+While `paqet` includes built-in encryption across all transport protocols, it is more complex to configure than general-purpose VPN solutions.

 ## How It Works

-`paqet` creates a transport channel using KCP over raw TCP packets, bypassing the OS's TCP/IP stack entirely.
+`paqet` creates a transport channel over raw TCP packets, bypassing the OS's TCP/IP stack entirely.
 It captures packets using pcap and injects crafted TCP packets containing encrypted transport data, allowing it to bypass kernel-level connection tracking and evade firewalls.
+The transport layer is pluggable — choose between KCP, QUIC, or raw UDP depending on your requirements.

 ```
 [Your App] <------> [paqet Client] <===== Raw TCP Packet =====> [paqet Server] <------> [Target Server]
 (e.g. curl)        (localhost:1080)        (Internet)          (Public IP:PORT)     (e.g. https://httpbin.org)
 ```

-The system operates in three layers: raw TCP packet injection, encrypted transport (KCP), and application-level connection multiplexing.
+The system operates in three layers: raw TCP packet injection, encrypted transport (KCP/QUIC/UDP), and application-level connection multiplexing.

+**Transport Protocols:**

-KCP provides reliable, encrypted communication optimized for high-loss or unpredictable networks, using aggressive retransmission, forward error correction, and symmetric encryption with a shared secret key.
-It is especially well-suited for real-time applications and gaming where low latency are critical.
+- **KCP** — Reliable transport optimized for high-loss or unpredictable networks, using aggressive retransmission, forward error correction, and symmetric encryption.
+Best for real-time applications where low latency is critical.
+Supports preset modes (normal, fast, fast2, fast3) and a manual mode for fine-grained parameter tuning.
+- **QUIC** — TLS-based transport with native stream multiplexing.
+Uses a shared secret for deterministic TLS certificate generation, with ALPN set to `h3` by default to mimic HTTP/3 traffic.
+- **Raw UDP** — Minimal overhead transport using smux for stream multiplexing.
+No reliability layer — packet loss causes stream errors.
+Best for controlled network environments.

 ## Getting Started